AhmedJavaboy/Login-Challenge/README.md

   * Login is diabled and offer anoher correct format.
   * Display error message with description if user enter invalid characters.
 3. user enter correct format but not similar to gmail.com or yahoo.com
-  * Allow login and valid email message.
+  * Allow login and display valid email message.
 4. user enter wrong formatand and neither similar to gmail.com nor yahoo.com
-  * Disallow login and invalid email message.
+  * Disallow login and display invalid email message.

 #### TDD